Isabella (Maris painting)

 Isabella, also known as Young Woman with a Fan, is a 1906 painting by Simon Maris.
 It is currently in the collection of the Rijksmuseum in Amsterdam, Netherlands.

 Description

 The artwork measures 41 by 29 cm, and is composed of oil paint on canvas.
 The portrait shows a twelve-year-old girl known only as Isabella, posing in Maris' studio at 498 Keizersgracht, Amsterdam.
 She is sitting in a wooden cushioned armchair, with goat heads carved into the armrests.
 The subject is holding a fan in her right hand, and her left hand is touching the fan's golden tassel.
 Her left arm is jewelled with a golden bracelet and her ring finger displays a golden ring.
-She is wearing a "sumptous" blue and green dress, and a white and red bonnet on her head.
+She is wearing a "sumptuous" blue and green dress, and a white and red bonnet on her head.
 In the background, a mirror can be seen baring her reflection, showcasing the rear of the bonnet and dress.